How to Manage Your Time

 • Reality: Plans constantly fail, updates required regularly

-• Tools of note: Bullet Journaling, Morgen/ReClaim (maybe), GTD software (Things, Trello, Todoist, etc.)
+• Tools of note: Bullet Journaling, AI Time-blocker (maybe), GTD software (Things, Trello, Todoist, etc.)

 Tip 2: Short Term Planning